Monster-hello/Lemon_Analyze_Summarize/README.md

 # DATA
 DATA folder was used to store the temporary results of each steps.
-(Try to unzip before use it)
+(Try to unzip before use it) (It was too big to upload on Git-hub so you can download it on my onedrive link)

 # Leipzig
 This folder contains the raw processed eeg data and other behavior scales, it is a zip file which means that you need to unzip it before using.
+(It was too big to upload on Git-hub so you can download it on my onedrive link)

 # Toolbox
 This folder contains the essential toolbox : fooof_matlab-main (it contains the example files, too).